Open-MSS/MSS/docs/mscolab.rst

 Steps to run
 ~~~~~~~~~~~~~~~~
   - Mscolab server has to be manually installed, the instructions can be found at :ref:`development`
-  - Once mss is installed, mscolab server can be started by the command 'mscolab'
+  - Once mss is installed, mscolab server can be started by the command :code:`mscolab`
   - Mscolab UI will be in the future, the new main UI.
 For now, to get also users experience included we add it as a new menu in the tool-bar.
 We evolve the new UI  by these inputs of more users and will deprecate in this process the old one.
   - To start mscolab from ui select `mscolab` option in msui menu.